benvaljean/benvaljean.github.io/_posts/2009-08-19-Monitor_SQL_Server_(MSSQL)_using_Nagios.markdown

-Or follow this page: [How to connect to a named instance of SQL Server 2005 or SQL Server 2000 by using the client tools in the earlier version of SQL Server](http://support.microsoft.com/kb/265808/) and look under the \'Determine the TCP/IP port number of the instance of SQL Server.\' section.
+Or follow this page: [How to connect to a named instance of SQL Server 2005 or SQL Server 2000 by using the client tools in the earlier version of SQL Server](http://support.microsoft.com/kb/265808/) and look under the \'Determine the TCP/IP port number of the instance of SQL Server\' section.

 ### Connection check